holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/view-api-client.md

 ## Purpose

 The Polyflow View API Client is a client for the users of the task-pool and the data-pool query API.
 It provides simple components which can be used in order to query the configured views.
+By doing so, it defines an easy-to-use API for **callers**.

 ## Usage